 Still in terms of very simple advice then sticking either to f/2 or shooting well stopped down makes sense from the perspective of minimizing any troubles from focus shift.

 Just one example of a frame shot wide open.
 As the day was nearing an end the light coming from the nearby windows were actually quite dim and it would’ve been hard to get as nice an image at f/2.
-I don’t really worry about focus shift in situations like this, or any situation really.
+I don’t really worry about focus shift in situations like this, or many situations at all really.

 Beyond the focus shift there’s mostly good news in terms of additional aberrations.